-Santander Empresas 3 is the fifth securitization of credit exposure to a static pool of SCH's domestic small and midsize corporate clients.
-This securitization comprises a mixed pool of underlying mortgage-backed and unsecured assets.
-The structure is very similar to that of Fondo de Titulizacion de Activos Santander Empresas 2, which closed at the end of last year.
+Santander Empresas 4 will be the sixth securitization of credit exposure to a static pool of SAN's domestic small and midsize corporate clients.
+This securitization will comprise a mixed pool of underlying mortgage-backed and unsecured assets.
+The structure will be very similar to that of Fondo de Titulización de Activos Santander Empresas 3.